caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 - The Common Intermediate Language (CIL, originally Microsoft Intermediate Language or MSIL).
 - The Virtual Execution System.

 An implementation of the CLI standard and the necessary libraries is called a Common Language Runtime (CLR).
 Most implementations also fulfil a version of an extended standard, ".NET Standard", which is the CLI standard plus certain additional libraries.
+However, even the latest version of the .NET Standard falls short of the library features found in the most recent Microsoft implementations (.NET 5 and .NET 6), and the .NET Standard is not going to be updated to take these features into account, so it is now something of a dead letter.

+Aside fromo these standards, which concern the underlying runtime, the C# language also has its own standards documents and version numbers, and although a given version of C# is often tied to a particular .NET implementation, the numbers don't match (for example C# 10 is the language version that matches .NET 6).
+I've tried to explain how the various versions and standards marry up in a table below.

 C# is at its heart a strongly-typed language.
 The CTS describes the type system of the CLI; and is effectively the core of the CLI because it determines a huge amount of basic fundamental behaviour.
-In the CLI, all code must belong to a type.
+In the CTS and therefore the CLI, all code must belong to a type.
 The CLS is a subset of the CTS, which ensures compatibility between CIL code written in different source languages.
-C# is a CLS-conforming language, and can consume libraries written in other CLS-conforming languages; but it is also possible to write non-CLS-conforming code.
-If you write a library in C# using non-CLS-conforming language features, code written in other languages might not be able to call it.
+C# is a CLS-conforming language, and can consume libraries written in other CLS-conforming languages; but it is also possible to write non-CLS-conforming code in C# or in other languages.
+If you write a library in C# using non-CLS-conforming language features, code written in other languages might not be able to call it, and vice-versa.

 When creating code in Visual Studio you must choose a "target framework" - this is the particular CLI implementation (and version) that you expect to run your code.
-The .NET Standard target outputs code which should be compatible with any implementation that meets the given version of that standard; other targets will produce code that will only run on the specific implementation (or sometimes, a newer version of the implementation).
+The .NET Standard target outputs code which should be compatible with any implementation that meets the given version of that standard; other targets will produce code that will only run on the specific implementation (or sometimes, a newer version of the same implementation).
 Although all of the implementations meet the CLI specification, there are many things that it does not cover or that have in some way become out of date.
 These can include (but are not limited to):

 - how programs are started
 - configuration file formats